Last year I obtained and read the book Early Arianism - A View of Salvation by Robert C. Gregg and Dennise E. Groh.

 On the issue of Ousias itself the Acacians were the ones following Arius's original intent, it was Constantine himself who added Homoousianism to the controversy at Nicaea, the Ousias of Christ wasn't part of Arius's original definition of his beliefs at all.
 However in other ways Acacius of Caesarea does seem like he was compromising.
 It may well be the "Hyper Arians" who were the true Arians of this period.

 During the Reign of Constantius II Arianism gained a presence in Arabia via Theophilus the Indian.
 Theophilus however had a complicated relationship with the Arian Emperors since he ultimately sided with the Aetians.
 Aetius himself was Syrian and the boundary between Syria and Arabia was pretty flexible in Roman times, they never built any major walls there.
-Mawiyya was a Pro-Nicene Arab Queen rebelling against the Arian Emperor Valens, but Valens was also persecuting the Aetians so maybe the Aetians among the Arabs weren't really hindered by Mawiyya at all?

 I have prior posts on this Blog exploring the theory of Islam being originally a heretical sect of Christianity.
 I do believe Mohammad literally existed and that his hostility to the Fatherhood of God made his brand of Abrahamism from the start distinct from whatever older sects it descends from.
 I also still support the Petra as the original Mecca theory.

 Now my past looking into this focused on the Ebionites and then Nestorians.
-However while doing that I did stumble upon how two of the earliest Christian discussions of the religion of the Arab Conquerors of the East defined them as being Arian in origin, "Pope" Honorius who was Bishop of Rome at the time of the Arab Conquest and John of Damascus born later in the same century.
+However while doing that I did stumble upon how two of the earliest Christian discussions of the religion of the Arab Conquerors of the East defined them as being Arian in origin, Honorius who was Bishop of Rome at the time of the Arab Conquest and John of Damascus born later in the same century.
 I had originally dismissed that idea largely because of the above mentioned assumptions I'd made about Arianism before reading this book.

 The Qur'an teaches Jesus isn't Allah, but does call Him a Word from Allah and uniquely without Sin.
 It does consider Him The Jewish Messiah and to have been born of a Virgin.
 It also teaches a general Preexistence for all Humans and so certainly implies one for Jesus as well.